How to Watch the NHL from Anywhere in the World in 2020Last Updated by Adam Wagner on August 01, 2020

 There’s nothing more frustrating than missing your favorite team’s NHL game.
-Unfortunately, broadcasters often block live NHL streaming based on your location, preventing you from watching the match.
+Unfortunately, broadcasters often block live NHL streaming based on your location, which prevents you from watching the match.

 Here are simple steps you can follow for using a VPN to watch the NHL games on NBCSN, ESPN+, Hulu Live, NHL.tv, and more.

-3 Simple Steps to Stream the NHL on NBCSN
+Stream the NHL on NBCSN

-- Log in to ESPN (or create an account) and enjoy the game!
+- Log in to ESPN+ (or create an account) and enjoy the game!

 Free live streams of NHL Night are only available in Canada, but a VPN will get you full access online.